 Sweet-Tart Roasted Eggplant and Walnut Pâté

-Serves 6-8 as an appetizer
+Serves 6-8 as an appetizer2 large eggplants

 4-5 tablespoons olive oil